soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

   convert-dir              Convert a directory of markup files to html
 ```

-Along the way we've learned two powerful new abstractions, `Functor`
+Along the way, we've learned two powerful new abstractions, `Functor`
 and `Applicative`, as well as revisited an abstraction
 called `Monoid`.
-With this library we've seen another example
+With this library, we've seen another example
 of the usefulness of these abstractions for constructing APIs and EDSLs.

 We will continue to meet these abstractions in the rest of the book.